rahuldave/stories/content/distributions.md

 +++

-1. Last week I did a thread on the law of large numbers (LLN): <https://twitter.com/rahuldave/status/1425883481821704192>.
+1. Last week I did a thread on the law of large numbers (LLN): <https://twitter.com/rahuldave/status/1425883481821704192> or <https://stories.univ.ai/lawoflargenumbers/>.
 The essence was that the mean of N random variables drawn from a distribution converge to the mean µ of the distribution as N becomes infinite.

 ![](/distributions/1.png)